Skip to content

 City of St. John’s compost is made from yard waste collected from residents at the curb in St. John’s or dropped off at the Residential Drop Off; pumpkins from the City’s annual Pumpkin Walk are also added.
 The compost is made at the Robin Hood Bay Waste Management Facility using an open (aerobic) composting method.

-We’ve been collecting and composting this since 2018 and there is LOTS of compost – we don’t expect to run out before the end of the month, so no need to rush to get some on the first day!
+We’ve been collecting and composting this since 2018 and there is LOTS of compost – we don’t expect to run out so no need to rush to get some on the first day!

 This compost is rich in organic matter: it enriches plant mixes and enhances the growth of turf, ornamental plants, vegetables and fruit trees.
 The compost was tested by an accredited lab and was shown to have no high levels of heavy metals or other unsuitable elements and is safe and suitable for residential application uses.
 While the composting process does generate enough heat to kill weeds, we cannot guarantee the compost is weed free as we compost at an outdoor location.